Mike Fox (baseball)

 Mike Fox is an American retired college baseball coach.
 Fox was the North Carolina head baseball coach for 22 seasons and is considered one of the school's most successful coaches, having led the Tar Heels to seven College World Series appearances, including four consecutive from 2006 to 2009.
 Over his 37-year head coaching career, he compiled a 1,487–547–5 record (.731 winning percentage).
 Fox was named to the North Carolina Sports Hall of Fame in 2017.

 Playing career

-Fox played second base for the Tar Heels from 1976–1978.
+Fox played second base for the Tar Heels from 1976 to 1978.
 As a senior, he hit .277, tied for the team lead with six home runs.
 He led the Tar Heels to the 1978 College World Series and was named a member of the CWS All-Tournament Team.
 Fox also played on the UNC Junior Varsity Basketball team under Eddie Fogler in the 1975 and '76 seasons.

 Fox played independent professional baseball for a year after graduating from Carolina before returning to his alma mater as a graduate assistant in 1979.